Darius McCollum: Notable arrests

-He was arrested at Penn Station on October 5, 2008, for impersonating a Long Island Rail Road employee and answering passengers' questions.
+McCollum was arrested at Penn Station on October 5, 2008, for impersonating a Long Island Rail Road employee and answering passengers' questions.

 On August 31, 2010, McCollum was arrested for the 27th time and charged with grand larceny and possession of stolen property in connection with the theft of a private bus from a Trailways of New York terminal in Hoboken, New Jersey.
-According to police, McCollum allegedly boarded the bus at approximately 6:30 a.m. that morning and discovered the keys left in the ignition.
+According to police, McCollum allegedly boarded the bus at approximately 6:30a.m. and discovered the keys left in the ignition.
 McCollum is accused of then commandeering the bus, with the theft reportedly going unnoticed for two hours as McCollum drove around John F. Kennedy International Airport and Jamaica, Queens.
 McCollum was taken into custody without incident.
 Police stated McCollum is "very smart, he's not a dumb guy" and that he was a "gentleman" during arrest and processing.

-At the time of his arrest, he had spent 18 years—more than a third of his life—in jail for transit-related offenses.
-In 2013, McCollum pleaded guilty to stealing the Trailways bus.
+At the time of his arrest, McCollum had spent 18 years— more than a third of his life— in jail for transit-related offenses.
+In 2013, he pled guilty to stealing the Trailways bus.
 On December 24, 2013, McCollum was released on parole and was to voluntarily enter cognitive behavioral therapy.
-The terms of the parole, which lasted until August 24, 2015, required that he does not operate a motor vehicle.
+The terms of the parole, which lasted until August 24, 2015, required that he not operate a motor vehicle.

 On November 11, 2015, McCollum was arrested for stealing a Greyhound bus from the Port Authority Bus Terminal in Manhattan.
 He drove the GPS-equipped bus for approximately 2 hours until his arrest at approximately 4 p.m. in Gowanus, Brooklyn.
 According to The New York Times, McCollum stated that he would hijack a plane after his arrest.

-Although his parents, who moved to Winston-Salem, North Carolina, believed McCollum should have left New York to avoid his addiction with trains, parole conditions have until recently repeatedly restricted McCollum to remain in New York City.
+Although his parents, who moved to Winston-Salem, North Carolina, believed McCollum should have left New York to avoid his addiction to trains, parole conditions have until recently repeatedly restricted McCollum to remain in New York City.
 Suggestions from his parents and autism advocates that the MTA find a way to hire McCollum in some capacity, in the manner of Frank Abagnale, are rejected by transit officials, who fear legal liability.

 In January 2018, McCollum took a plea bargain in which he agreed to go to a psychiatric institution for an "indefinite" period of time.
-In October 2018, a judge ruled that McCollum was becoming dangerously mentally ill, and was sentenced to the Rochester Forensic Psychiatric Hospital, a prison facility for the most dangerous imprisoned criminals.

-He is supposed to have regular retention hearings to decide if he is still "dangerously mentally ill".
-In 2025 McCollum was moved to a facility for nonviolent offenders.
+In October 2018, a judge ruled that McCollum was becoming dangerously mentally ill, and was sentenced to the Mid-Hudson Forensic Psychiatric Hospital, a prison facility for the most dangerous imprisoned criminals.
+In 2025, he was moved to a facility for nonviolent offenders.